sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 It also gives a quick sanity check of a siteswap's validity: the average should be an integer.

-For the competitive programmers reading this who are looking for a challenge, you may want to solve the problem
+For the sport programmers reading this who are looking for a challenge, you may want to solve the problem
 <a href="https://www.codechef.com/ICL2017/problems/ICL1703">ICL1703</a> on Codechef,
 which is a generalization of the average theorem when multiplexing is allowed.
 I have abstracted out juggling terminology from this problem, so you don't need to know anything about juggling to understand it.
-I have also written an
+I have also written the
-<a href="https://discuss.codechef.com/t/icl1703-editorial/14270">editorial</a> for it.
+<a href="https://discuss.codechef.com/t/icl1703-editorial/14270">solution</a> to it.

 ### Special throw orders